 I have a Master’s Degree and Doctorate of Psychology from The Chicago School of Professional Psychology, a Master’s Degree in Professional Counseling from Argosy University Atlanta, and a Postdoctoral Certification in Health Psychology from Walden University.
 I specialize in working with children and adolescents, and their families.
 I have worked within various capacities: school settings, therapeutic day schools, residential settings, juvenile corrections, outpatient community mental health, and in-home services.
 I enjoy volunteering with the Suncoast Chapter of the Leukemia & Lymphoma Society, Big Brothers Big Sisters, and conducting short term mission work.
 I am a board member of Girls Empowered Mentally for Success (GEMS).

 My philosophy when working with clients/families is to address the whole person (mind, body, and soul).
 I conceptualize each case from a systemic point of view, which incorporates how an individual and/or family is impacted within their culture, community, and society.
 In addition to being a therapist, I have extensive experience conducting parenting groups and assisting parents in developing skills to meet the specific needs of their family using positive parenting.
-Recently, I have been on the journey of learning RO DBT, giving me the perspective of working with individuals and how best to support parents as their child navigates their RO DBT treatment.
+Recently, I have been on the journey of learning RO DBT, giving me the perspective of working with individuals and how best to support parents as their child navigates their treatment.